One of our oldest communications customers said “Every off-grid project is a Picasso”.

 Due to the weight and higher wind loadings of the Superwind 1250, the internal bushing system of our smaller turbine was not appropriate for the 1250.
 Instead, we created a standardized flange system that is robust enough to mount the turbine, yet easily assembled using standard tools.

 The 1250 turbine Yaw Shaft itself mates directly to the flange, providing flexibility for a wide range of mast integration options – most of which can be sourced locally to the project site.

 FMR-1250 Mounting Flange Ring

-We also sell an optional pre-made flange ring (part number FMR-1250).
-The ring is pre-drilled, and ready to weld onto any high quality steel mast.
-Shipping this flange mounting ring only, rather than the entire mast, is a cost saving strategy for your superwind integration.
+We also sell an optional, pre-made flange ring (part number FMR-1250).
+The ring is pre-drilled, and ready to weld onto any high-quality steel mast.
+Shipping the flange mounting ring, rather than the entire mast, is a significant cost saving strategy for your Superwind 1250 integration.

 As we are big believers in sourcing local contractors, we will provide customers, their fabricators and their installation crews with all the information and support possible.